SirWillance/Event-State-Theory-EST-/README.md

 **Code:** The source code in this repository is licensed under the **MIT License**.

-**Papers:** The theoretical manuscripts (Papers I-VIII and the Synthesis) are licensed under the **Creative Commons Attribution 4.0 International (CC BY 4.0)** license.
+**Papers:** All content licensed under the **Creative Commons Attribution 4.0 International (CC BY 4.0)** license.
 You are free to share and adapt the work, provided you give appropriate credit to the original author, **Torben Wille**.